 Home to the second busiest airport in all of Australia, Melbourne is clearly a popular place to travel.
-That means that it is a safe city with lots of things for tourists to do, but you should be aware that crimes still happen here.
-Melbourne crime statistics show that scams sometimes happen and tourists are also at risk of pickpocketing as well.
+That means that it is a safe city with lots of things for tourists to do.
+Melbourne crime statistics show that scams sometimes happen and tourists can have a risk of pickpocketing as well.
 Our Melbourne safety guide will give you some useful information on how to stay safe, but doing some additional research is a great idea, too.

 Australia is ranked highly on the 2021 Global Peace Index in 16th place out of 163 countries, meaning that you can feel comfortable traveling here.
 There are also no travel advisories or restrictions in place right now so you're safe to explore Melbourne without any worries, as long as you use common sense.
 It is always a good idea to see what your own government suggests as well.

 Top petty crimes and scams in Melbourne affecting tourists

 In Melbourne, there are very few natural disasters experienced by tourists aside from sunburns and the occasional flooding during the rainy season.
 However, there are some other things that you'll need to look out for.